stormpath/stormpath-rails/README.md

 ### Specs

-Clone the repo & install the dependencies with `bundler install`.
+Clone the repo & install the dependencies with `bundle install`.
 The suite is written with RSpec, so to run the specs you'll need to execute `rspec` The suite uses the [VCR gem](https://github.com/vcr/vcr) to record all the HTTP requests.
 On first roll it records them and after that all of the tests use the recorded HTTP requests and run under 10 seconds.